niceandserious/crafty-vagrant/README.md

 * While `gulp watch` is running, any browser tabs with your dev site open in will update live (via the magic of [Browsersync](https://www.browsersync.io/)) as you edit styles, templates, etc. If you don't want live updating, `gulp watch:tasks` will perform the same tasks (compiling Sass, etc) without the autorefresh.

+* `gulp watch` also generates a custom [Modernizr](https://modernizr.com/) build (at `public/scripts/modernizr.js`) which only tests for features you're actually using in your styles and scripts (and which should therefore be a lot smaller and more performant than loading the whole Modernizr library).
+Note that this is not updated on every change of CSS or Javascript because that would slow things down too much, so if you add a new feature you'd like to detect you'll either need to stop and restart `gulp watch` or, alternatively, run `gulp modernizr` to update the build.

 * Crafty has a database-provisioning shell script.
 If you run `vagrant provision --provision-with shell`, the most recent backup in `app\craft\storage\backups` will be restored.
 (Of course, you'll lose any current state of the database, so only do this when you're happy for that to happen)

-* `gulp modernizr` will generate a custom [Modernizr](https://modernizr.com/) build which only tests for features you're actually using in your styles and scripts (and which should therefore be a lot smaller than loading the whole Modernizr library).
-Whether you use it is optional—it's not run as part of the `watch` because it would make it too slow—but if you do use Modernizr then just run `gulp modernizr` whenever you've added a new feature you'd like to detect and `public/scripts/modernizr.js` will be updated.

 * Crafty uses [Browserify](http://browserify.org/) to keep Javascript modular.
 If you haven't used Browserify before, there's an example module in the /scripts directory.